AndreuG01/Advent-of-Code/README.md

 ## 2022

 This year's solutions have been developed using CPP.
 To obtain the solutions to your problem of day `x`, go into the folder `2022/Dayx` and change the `data.txt` for your puzzle input and the `example.txt` by the example that Advent of Code provides to us.

+## 2023

+The chosen language for 2023 has been Python.
+To obtain the solutions to your problem of day `x`, go into the folder `2023/Dayx` and change the `data.txt` for your puzzle input and the `example.txt` by the example that Advent of Code provides to us.